datacentricdesign/lab/collections/_posts/2020-03-24-dcdhub-sdk-python.md

 (Replace YOUR_USERNAME with your Windows user name)

-Open the Command Prompt to check the installation, by typing in your console:
+Open the <a href="https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/" target="_blank">Command Prompt</a> to check the installation, by typing in your console:

 ```bash
 python --version
 ```

-And verifying that the correct version of python was installed.
+And verifying that the correct version (3.0 or higher) of python was installed.

 * Only for Mac / Linux